kagancetin/MultiWasm/README.md

 5- Configure MultiWasm.Client

-a- Remove "http" node under "profiles" node that in Properties/launchSettings.json file. and change name "https" to "MultiWasm.Client".
+a- Remove "http" node under "profiles" node that in Properties/launchSettings.json file and change it's name "https" to "MultiWasm.Client".
 It will look like this.

 ```
 {